Play Live Radio

 Programming highlights

-Hu had been chasing the documentary "Tura!" for years and will be finally screening it this Saturday.
+Hu had been chasing the documentary "Tura!" for years and will finally be screening it this Saturday.

 "Tura Satana is such a legend of cult cinema, of independent film in the United States," Hu said.
-"I grew up watching this film but I never thought of the lead actress as an Asian American person.
+"I grew up watching this film, but I never thought of the lead actress as an Asian American person.
 And later on I discovered that and it made me want to know more.
 But so little has been talked about her, let alone as an Asian American person but just as who is she behind this legendary character?
 And then once we found out in this documentary, my jaw dropped, because what is off screen is just as thrilling as what's on screen."

 "Tura!" is a documentary about pop culture icon and Asian American actress Tura Satana, here shown as Miss Japan Beautiful in undated photo.